Holyrood Park

-Holyrood Park (also called the Queen's Park or King's Park depending on the reigning monarch's gender) is a royal park in central Edinburgh, Scotland about 1 mi to the east of Edinburgh Castle.
-It is open to the public.
+Holyrood Park (the official name since at least the 1950s, as outlined in the ‘Holyrood Park Regulations 1959’ but also colloquially called the King's Park or Queen's Park depending on the reigning monarch's gender) is a public park in central Edinburgh, Scotland about 1 mi to the east of Edinburgh Castle.
 It has an array of hills, lochs, glens, ridges, basalt cliffs, and patches of gorse, providing a wild piece of highland landscape within its 650 acre area.
-The park is associated with the royal palace of Holyroodhouse and was formerly a 12th-century royal hunting estate.
+The park is associated with the Palace of Holyroodhouse and was formerly a royal hunting estate.
 The park was created in 1541 when James V had the ground "circulit about Arthurs Sett, Salisborie and Duddingston craggis" enclosed by a stone wall.

 Arthur's Seat, an extinct volcano and the highest point in Edinburgh, is at the centre of the park, with the cliffs of Salisbury Crags to the west.
 There are three lochs: St Margaret's Loch, Dunsapie Loch, and Duddingston Loch.
 The ruins of St Anthony's Chapel stand above St Margaret's Loch.
 Queen's Drive is the main route through the Park.
 St Margaret's Well and St Anthony's Well are both natural springs within the park.
 Holyrood Park is located to the south-east of the Old Town, at the edge of the city centre.
 Abbeyhill is to the north, and Duddingston village to the east.
 The University of Edinburgh's Pollock Halls of Residence are to the south-west, and Dumbiedykes is to the west.

-The whole of Holyrood Park was made a Scheduled Monument in 2013.
-It is owned, apart from the roadways which are retained by the Crown, by Scottish Ministers the whole being managed by Historic Environment Scotland.
+Holyrood Park is owned by the Scottish Ministers, apart from the roads which are classed as Crown Property, the whole being managed by Historic Environment Scotland.

+The whole of Holyrood Park with the exception of the occupied buildings, including the lodges, was made a scheduled monument in 2013.
 Various archaeological survey has taken place across the site, though findings are not yet fully understood.